SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Payment-Page/README.md

 d) Prepare the [Postman Environment](Stripe-Hosted_Page_environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values.

 ## Create a Stripe Account ##
-You can Signup for a free Stripe Test Account at https://dashboard.stripe.com/register.
+You can sign up for a free Stripe Test Account at https://dashboard.stripe.com/register.

 ## Creating the Merchant Account Group